Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental Results

 \subsubsection{Syntactic Correctness}

-As shown in \Cref{tab:eval-summary}, the percentage of syntactically correctly generated unit tests is relatively high across the board, with $>$ 80\% for all except the smaller CodeGen2-1B and CodeGen2-3.7B models.
-These two cannot produce any valid unit test with the base model.
-However, after tuning, both models are able to produce up to 76.73\% and 52.24\% syntactically valid tests, respectively.
-The notable findings (marked with underlines in \Cref{tab:eval-summary}) are as follows: 1) The increase of 66.63\% using prompt tuning of CodeGen2-1B, tuning only 0.02‰ (0.04 million out of 1 billion parameters) of the parameters.
-2) The increase of 52.24\% using LoRA on CodeGen2-3.7B, tuning only 0.1\% (4.19 million out of 3.7 billion parameters).
+As shown in \Cref{tab:eval-summary}(b), the percentage of syntactically correctly generated unit tests is relatively high across the models, with $>$ 91\% for all except the smaller CodeGen2-1B and CodeGen2-3.7B models (marked in red in \Cref{tab:eval-summary}).
+These two cannot produce any valid unit tests with the base model.
+However, after tuning, both models are able to produce up to 75\% and 42\% syntactically valid tests, respectively.
+Notable findings from \Cref{tab:eval-summary}(b)) are as follows: 1) The increase of 70\% using prompt tuning of CodeGen2-1B, tuning only 0.02‰ (40 thousand out of 1 billion parameters) of the parameters.
+2) The increase of 42\% using LoRA on CodeGen2-3.7B, tuning only 0.1\% (4.19 million out of 3.7 billion parameters) of the parameters.

-Further, data in \Cref{tab:eval-summary} illustrate that: 1) Full fine-tuning achieves higher percentages of syntactically correct unit tests than the baseline.
-The median percentage of syntactically valid tests for the full fine-tuning is 97.01\%, which is 13.69\% higher than the value of the baseline (85.33\%).
-2) There is a weak tendency that the more trainable parameters, the more samples are generated syntactically correctly.
-The median percentage of syntactically valid tests for the full fine-tuning is 97.01\%, which is slightly higher than LoRA (96.96\%), (IA)\textsuperscript{3} (91.13\%), and prompt tuning (91.18\%).
-However, considering that full fine-tuning often tunes parameters several thousands more times than PEFT methods, it is probably not wise to use full fine-tuning to improve the syntactic correctness of the unit tests if cost-effectiveness is a priority.
+Further, data in \Cref{tab:eval-summary}(b) illustrate that: 1) Full fine-tuning achieves higher percentages of syntactically correct unit tests than the baseline.
+The median value of syntactically valid tests for the full fine-tuning is 0.97, which is 1\% higher than the value of the baseline (0.96).
+2) There is a slight tendency for models with more trainable parameters to generate a higher proportion of syntactically correct unit tests.
+3) The difference in syntactical validity between fine-tuning and PEFTs is not very prominent.
+The median values of syntactically valid tests of PEFT methods are: LoRA 0.98, (IA)\textsuperscript{3} 0.95, and prompt tuning 0.96.
+However, considering that full fine-tuning often tunes parameters several thousand more times than PEFT methods, it is probably not wise to use full fine-tuning to improve the syntactic correctness of the unit tests if cost is a concern.